top of page

 3D Antenna Pattern Visualization

+Antenna Pattern Editor can perform 3D visualization of antenna patterns.
 The conversion of 2D antenna pattern into 3D is performed using the CrossWeighted conversion algorithm.
+For full 3D formats (ETS-Lindgren, Satimo), direct display is performed in the spherical coordinate system.

+To view the antenna pattern in 3D, you can click on the 3D button, which is located in the upper right corner.
+The 3D model of the selected antenna will open in a separate window.
 The 3D visualization controls are at the top.
 Rotation of a 3D visualization is most conveniently performed using the ViewCube in the upper right corner.
-The ViewCube is a cube-shaped widget placed in an up right corner of the window.
+The ViewCube is a cube-shaped widget placed in an upright corner of the window.
 When used as an orientation controller, the ViewCube can be dragged, or the faces, edges, or corners can be clicked on, to easily orient the scene to the corresponding view.
-When acting as an orientation indicator, the ViewCube turns to reflect the current view direction as the user re-orients the scene using other tools.
+When acting as an orientation indicator, the ViewCube turns to reflect the current view direction as the user re-orients the scene using other tools

 3D visualization of 2D antenna pattern